YR/MMM-YrNow/README.md

 	git clone https://github.com/YR/MMM-YrNow

+Prerequisites (make sure to also have request installed):

+	npm install request

 Add the module to the modules array in the config/config.js file by adding the following section.
 You can change this configuration later when you see this works:

 	{